multiparty/jiff/tutorials/0-intro-to-mpc.md

 We achieve this cyclicity in the first scheme above by allowing shares to be either positive or negative.
 However, this causes another issue.
 The last share may fall outside the domain.
 We fix these issues by setting our domain to be a field, as is shown in the second scheme above.

-Additive secret sharing is interesting because it allows to efficiently compute at least one function over shares, namely addition!
+Additive secret sharing is interesting because it allows us to efficiently compute at least one function over shares, namely addition!
 Given two secret shared inputs between n parties, with each party possessing a share of each inputs.
 When every party adds its two shares together (mod prime), this results in a new sharing of the sum of original inputs.

 ## Shamir secret sharing